-FIGURE 4.
-Individual Determinants of Health Service Utilization variables were chosen because of their correspondence to the model, because previous research has related them to health service use, and because experience has shown that they can be operationalized in social survey research.18 be predicted by individual characteristics which exist prior to the onset of specific episodes of illness.
+In the paragraphs following, we will briefly describe each of these components and suggest variables which operationalize them.
+The variables were chosen because of their correspondence to the model, because previous research has related them to health service use, and because experience has shown that they can be operationalized in social survey research.18

+Predisposing Component.
+Some individuals have a propensity to use services more than other individuals, where propensity toward use can be predicted by individual characteristics which exist prior to the onset of specific episodes of illness.
 People with certain of these characteristics are more likely to use health services even though the characteristics are not directly responsible for health service use.
 Such characteristics include demographic, social structural, and attitudinal-belief variables.
 Age and sex, for example, among the demographic variables, are intimately related to health and illness.
 However, they are still considered to be predisposing conditions inasmuch as age per se is not considered a reason for seeking health care.
 Rather, people in different age groups have different types and amounts of illness and consequently different patterns of medical care.
 Past illness is included in this category because there is considerable evidence that people who have experienced health problems in the past are those most likely to make demands on the medical care system in the future.